tuttlr/tuttlr.github.io/_posts/2020-11-29-text-editor.md

 ---
-title: "Building a Text Editor with C"
+title: "Building a Text Editor with C (in progress)"
 date: 2020-11-29
 tags: [Personal Projects, C]
 header: